 Iceland remains one of the world's most enigmatic countries.
 There are volcanoes, lava fields, ice caps, geothermal activity and great waterfalls but there is also a familiar landscape of coastal mountains, farms, pasture, and, in summer, a proliferation of birds and flowers.
 The interior of Iceland however, with its lava and sand deserts, glaciers, ice-caps, and old volcanoes could be part of another planet.

 Iceland does almost nudge the Arctic Circle and temperatures can range from 4-24°C. Shorts when it is sunny, but thermal wear and good all-weather gear are necessary too.
-Our trips are varied and active.
-If you have good mountain gear, strong boots, a sense of adventure and a wish to get away from the crowds, then you will thrive on the richness of our itineraries.
+Our trips are active.
+If you have good mountain gear, strong boots, a sense of adventure and a wish to experience a spectacular landscape, then you will thrive there.
 We walk 5-7 hours most days.